Updated April 23, 2025 8:10 AM PT

 A money market account is like a mix of a savings account and a checking account.
 It often offers solid interest rates and easy access to your money.

-However, some accounts may require you to make an initial deposit or to maintain a certain balance.
+However, some banks may require you to make a higher initial deposit or to maintain a certain balance.
 And just like high-yield accounts, the rates may change over time.

-• Good for: Short-term investments and savings
+• Good for: Risk-averse individuals

 • Risk level: Low